 I never quite got the appeal of tribute bands.
-Maybe it’s because, with a few exceptions, I’ve had the good fortune to see most all of the bands I’ve wanted to see within my lifetime.
-Or maybe it’s because I … Continue reading
+Maybe it’s because, with a few exceptions, I’ve had the good fortune to see most of the bands I’ve wanted to see within my lifetime.
+Or maybe it’s because I am … Continue reading

 It wasn’t until the third song of Iron Maiden’s set on Saturday night that it finally dawned on me what I had taken for granted for so long about this band.
 It started the moment I zeroed in on Steve Harris … Continue reading